FangzhouTang/fangzhoutang.github.io/index.md

 ## Awards

+•	Excellent Undergraduate in 2016-2017

-•	Merit Graduate student in 2017-2018
+•	Excellent Post-Graduate in 2017-2018

 •	Academic Scholarship in 2017-2019

-•	Social activist in 2018-2019
+•	Social Activist in 2018-2019

-•	Outstanding Master in 2020 (Summer)
+•	Excellent Master of Science in Engineering in 2020 (Summer)